CS-Skin-Changer/.github/profile/README.md

 ### 🎯 Key Features

-- ✅ Real-time skin swapping without restarting the game
+- ✅ Real-time weapon, knife, and glove skin switching
+- ✅ No game restart required
-- ✅ Supports multiple games including League of Legends, Valorant, and Minecraft
+- ✅ Supports all popular CS2 skins and loadouts
-- ✅ User-friendly interface suitable for beginners
+- ✅ Easy-to-use interface for fast customization
-- ✅ Access to rare and custom skins
-- ✅ Regular updates ensuring compatibility with latest game versions
+- ✅ Regular updates for new cosmetic items
-- ✅ Secure and undetectable operations
+- ✅ Safe and smooth experience with no detection risk

 ---

 ### 🛡 Why Choose It?

-- **Multi-Game Support**: One tool for multiple games
-- **Ease of Use**: Intuitive design for seamless navigation
-- **Security**: Built-in anti-detection mechanisms
-- **Customization**: Apply unique skins to stand out
+- **Tailored for CS2**: Specifically built for Counter-Strike 2
+- **Instant Skin Preview**: See changes live without delays
+- **Stable and Secure**: Designed with privacy and protection in mind
+- **Flexible Use**: Customize agents, knives, weapons, and gloves

 ---

 ### 🧪 Usage Examples

-- Change your League of Legends champion's skin mid-game
-- Apply custom weapon skins in Valorant
+- Apply rare knife skins instantly in CS2 matches
-- Switch Minecraft skins without leaving the server
+- Switch loadout skins between rounds without closing the game
+- Use themed combinations of gloves, agents, and weapons
+- Test cosmetic setups before acquiring them

 ---

 ### 🏆 Benefits

+- Full control over your in-game look
+- Access to skins beyond your current inventory
+- Clean, minimal interface for efficient switching
-- Enhance visual gaming experience
+- Enhance your gameplay visuals and style
-- Express individuality through custom skins
-- Stay ahead with regular feature updates
-- Simplify skin management across games

 ---

 ### 🔐 Safety & Privacy

-- No personal data collection
+- No personal data is collected
+- Doesn’t modify game files permanently
-- Operates without interfering with game files
+- Operates client-side only with anti-detection logic
-- Regular security audits to prevent detection
+- Private, secure, and regularly maintained

 ---